MTMD: Multi-Scale Temporal Memory Learning and Efficient Debiasing Framework for Stock Trend Forecasting: Experiments

-We visualize the distribution of MTMD and HIST features based on t-SNE \cite{van2008visualizing} in Figure \ref{Visualization of Debias}, with samples randomly chosen from CSI 300 dataset.
-We compare the distribution of stock-concept features of HIST and MTMD to interpret the effect of debias.
+We visualize the distribution of MTMD and HIST features based on t-SNE \cite{van2008visualizing} in Fig. \ref{Visualization of Debias}, with samples randomly chosen from CSI 300 dataset.
+We compare the distribution of stock-concept features of HIST and MTMD to interpret the effect of debiasing.
 The distribution of features generated by HIST is sparsely distributed in the dimension space, which means that the feature is noisy, and it is hard for the model to discriminate significant profit signals.
-With global aggregation performed by the memory block, the features obtained from MTMD are more densely distributed and show an apparent linear pattern.
-Moreover, the features generated by MTMD present clusters with clear margins indicating the disparity between different kinds of samples, while the features output by HIST scatters in the dimension space without an obvious clustering pattern.
-Hence, the memory block's debias effect is proved, making MTMD capture more meaningful information through the noisy stock market.
+With global aggregation performed by the memory module, the features obtained from MTMD are more densely distributed and show an apparent linear pattern.
+Moreover, the features generated by MTMD present clusters with clear margins indicating the disparity between different kinds of samples, while the features output by HIST scatter in the dimension space without an obvious clustering pattern.
+Hence, the memory module's debiasing effect is proved, making MTMD capture more meaningful information through the noisy stock market.